add

 .
 We’ll start by importing the TestContext

-defined by Ember’s test helpers, and extending it:this.user
+defined by Ember’s test helpers, and extending it:

 and realize its an interface, you might be tempted to reach for declaration merging here.
 Don’t!
 If you do that, every single test in your entire application will now have a user: User